stuartherbert/putting-ansible-to-work/key-concepts.md

 <div class="callout info" markdown="1">
 #### All YAML Files Start With Three Hyphens

-As you work your way through the book, you'll notice that every example YAML file in the book starts with three hyphens on the first line.
+As you work your way through this book, you'll notice that every example YAML file starts with three hyphens on the first line.
 This is part of the YAML spec.

 If you leave out the three hyphens, your YAML file won't load.
 </div>